bAndie91/unote/README.md

 # Goals

-- Dead simple.
-Include features only which significantly helps productivity.
+- Dead-simple.
+Include features only which help productivity.
 - no distracting features - let the user focus on the actual task, not on organizing his todo list all the day
-- created respecting the author's preferences
+- respecting the author's preferences
-- mimic old school paper-and-pen note taking process with the ease of search capability
+- mimic old-school paper-and-pen note taking process with the ease of search capability
 - "Get Things Done" mindset
-- based on plain text files - you can access your notes even without µNote; no vendor-lock
+- based on plain text files - you can access your notes even without µNote: no vendor-lock
-- optimize for keyboard
+- optimized for keyboard

 # Parts